 Work is a Result of Force

-When accelerating an object, the work is against inertia.
+If you are moving an object that is initially stationary, you are accelerating the object, and the resistance to motion is the inertia of the object.
+Thus, you are doing work is against inertia.
 Since objects tend to continue moving after a force is applied, the distance is only measured while that force is being applied.

 Questions you may have include: